 The library accomplishes its mission by providing materials, services and instruction to all students and faculty on campus, online and at the Brentwood Center.
 Current students, faculty and staff may borrow materials from the library or through interlibrary loan and use the electronic databases and eBooks both on and off campus.
 Members of the community may also use materials in the library.

-The library currently holds over 21,000 print titles and has an additional 96,500+ eBook titles.
-The library subscribes to 84 print journals and 58 electronic databases, which include access to thousands of full-text journals and newspapers.
-Additionally, the library holds over 19,000 streaming videos, 1,100 DVDs and CDs along with the equipment needed to utilize these items.
+The library currently holds over 25,000 print titles and has an additional 95,000+ eBook titles.
+The library subscribes to 81 print periodicals and 60 electronic databases, which allow for 24/7 access to thousands of full-text journals, magazine, newspapers and streaming videos.
+Additionally, the library holds over 1,450 DVDs and CDs along with the equipment needed to utilize these items.